CAIDA/catalog-data/sources/Solutions/getting_an_asns_name_country_organization/Readme.md

 **What is an ASN's country?** \
     • The country where the ASN's organization is located.

+### <ins> Caveats </ins> ###

+For Multi-National Corporations, or MNCs, (where multiple ASNs for the same organization are located in the same country or close neighboring countries) this ASN to country mapping would be an **oversimplification**, as the `country` would represent the ASN's headquarters but not the physical infrastructure.
+In other words, the MNC ASN's will map back to the country where the headquarters are located, but not countries where all possible physical infrastucture is located.

 ### <ins> Mapping ASN's to country </ins> ###
 *AS to Organization Mapping Datasets:* [link](https://www.caida.org/data/as-organizations/)